Red Carpet Events Accounting Simulation Answer Key

 What Is a Red Carpet Events Accounting Simulation?

 Imagine a virtual gala, complete with a velvet rope, a charity auction, and a packed press room.
-The simulation gives you the cash flow statements, invoices, and a 48‑hour deadline to keep the event on budget.
-You’re the accountant on the ground, juggling sponsorships, vendor contracts, and last‑minute ticket sales Simple, but easy to overlook..
+On top of that, the simulation gives you the cash flow statements, invoices, and a 48‑hour deadline to keep the event on budget.
+You’re the accountant on the ground, juggling sponsorships, vendor contracts, and last‑minute ticket sales And that's really what it comes down to..

 In practice, the simulation is a sandbox that mimics the financial chaos of a live event.
 It tests your ability to: